HiveTalk/swarm/README.md

 - Frontend
    - added front page with relay and blossom information

-TODO:
-- Turn the front end of the relay into an upload and sync client similar to bouquet w/nostr login
-- Add an admin panel that allows administration of users and policies.

 <img width="1075" height="682" alt="Screenshot 2025-08-16 at 6 32 59 PM" src="https://github.com/user-attachments/assets/30ac25d6-658e-411d-a656-317e51053d0e" />